ymzhang2/Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center/README.md

 12. Does the rate of changing plans have any relationship with student scores on the PM?

 ####LessonPace(a report I created for above research question 2)
-####Reteach Lesson & Student Performance(a dashboard report of T1 Rhyme that I created for curriculumn designer to revise the plan for T1 Rhyme)
+####Reteach Lesson & Student Performance
+a screenshot of the dashboard report of T1 Rhyme that I created for curriculumn designer to revise the curriculum
+####groupstudentInfo_3:28:16
+SQL query for manipulating data to create the above dashboard report
 ####